Transatlantic Forestry Master programme

 Upon successful completion of the programme at the University of Eastern Finland, you will be awarded a MSc (Agr. & For) degree certificate by the University of Eastern Finland and a MSc degree certificate by the Canadian university where you studied one year.

-Transfor-M programme in Europe is coordinated by the Albert-Ludwigs-University Freiburg, Germany and in Canada by the University of British Columbia.
+Transfor-M programme in Europe is coordinated by the Albert-Ludwigs-University Freiburg, Germany and in Canada by the University of New Brunswick.
 Click on the Consortium link on the left to find out more about our Consortium universities.

 Transfor-M at the University of Eastern Finland

-At UEF as the home university Transfor-M programme welcomes applications from students who are currently studying forest sciences at the University of Eastern Finland or hold a Bachelor's degree in forest sciences from the University of Eastern Finland.
-Our application period is open from 1 December 2017 to 15 January 2018 for studies starting in autumn 2018.
-Students accepted to the Transfor-M programme and having one of the Canadian Transfor-M universities as the home university, will be instructed separately how to apply to UEF (host university).
+At UEF as the home university Transfor-M programme welcomes applications from students who are currently studying forest sciences at the University of Eastern Finland or hold a Bachelor's degree in forest sciences.
+Our programme specific application period is open from 1 November 2018 to 15 January 2019 for studies starting in autumn 2019.

 Transfor-M has been running since 2011, and we are proud to say that our graduates have made exceptionally impressive careers, many of them attributing their career success to our programme!
 Click on the Students' Voices link on the left to hear what our current students and alumni have to say about us.